kareman/Patterns/README.md

 Patterns is a Swift framework for searching for text patterns, similar in functionality to regex.

-Its primary goal is to be easier to read than regexes.
+Its primary goal is to be easier to read than regexes, and fully Unicode compliant.

-There is also a [Mac application](https://nottoobadsoftware.com/Patterns/) of the same name, which can automatically generate Patterns patterns.

 ## Features